ranjanan/ranjanan.github.io/index.md

 multidimensaional integration using adaptive importance sampling.

 ### Contact
-You can email me at ranjanan AT mit DOT edu.
+You can email me at ranjan DOT anantharaman AT gmail DOT com.
 I can also reached at the [Julia Language slack](https://julialang.org/slack/), and on [Github](https://github.com/ranjanan).